|Commander / EDH||Legal|

 -2: Target player sacrifices a creature.

 -6: Separate all permanents target player controls into two piles.
-That player sacrifices all permanents in the pile of his or her choice.
+That player sacrifices all permanents in the pile of their choice.

 Liliana of the Veil Discussion